badjoerichards/aideepspeak/README.md

 - Storytelling
 - You are the artist, be creative.
 You set up the meeting, then let it run.

+It is as entertaining as it is a productive tool - and it all depends on how you use it.
+The most entertaining outcome could be the most likely.

 ## Installation

 1. Clone the repository: